Kansas City vs Raleigh

 Which city has higher STR taxes — Kansas City or Raleigh?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Raleigh charges ~13% combined (7% state+local sales + 6% Wake County room occupancy tax).
-Compare the full breakdown in the table above.
+Notably, Raleigh benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?